ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 If you're fresh and new to any kind of programming, it would be good to visit the Intro to Lua tutorial.
 This will go over some key words and practices you would want to know.

 ![Heavy Slash](/docs/img/EditorManual/Abilities/ComplexAbilities/Heavy Slash.GIF)

 ---

+[users will have already gone through weapon system to understand how that part works, so just go to explaining abilities after briefly explaining that earlier tutorials didn't really go into abilities at their core (pun) so this is the time!

+so, jump into explaining how ability system works in detail, this part already exists.
+May need contextual updates.]

+---